Alaining/SMDoven/README.md

 # SMDoven
-800W Reflow oven controller firmware
+800W Reflow oven controller firmware \n
 This code controls a 800W oven using a Solid-State-Relay.
 The loop is closed by using a K-type controller which outputs 40uV/C.
 The small signal is amplified by a TL-082 op-amp and then read by the arduino's analog input.